SegiH/You2Me/README.md

 The app can be set up so that the media file can either be downloaded or the file can be moved to a location that you specify on your media server if you have one.

+The application uses Python based fingerprinting to automatically identify the track if you select an mp3 format.

 ### Formats
 This web app supports saving the file in multiple formats.